-- 100 percent of the students will have personal relationship with Jesus Christ (John 3:3).
+- Our students will have a personal relationship with Jesus Christ (John 3:3).

-- To be conformed to the image (likeness) of Jesus, to think like Him and to act like Him (Matt.
+- Our students will be conformed to the image (likeness) of Jesus, to think like Him and to act like Him (Matt.
 5:48; John 15:4).

-- To understand the basic doctrines of the Bible (Titus 2:1).
+- Our students will understand the basic doctrines of the Bible (Titus 2:1).

 Academic / Mental Goals

-- 100 percent of the students will score at the 75 percent level as measured by the yearly standardized achievement test.
+- Our students will score at or above the 75 percent level as measured by the yearly standardized achievement test.

-- 100 percent of the graduating seniors will score no less than 21 on the ACT test.
+- Our graduating seniors will score at or above 21 on the ACT test.

-- To voice the Christian point of view in the social sciences—Economics, History, Geography, Sociology, Psychology, Political Science, Law, Anthropology (Prov.
+- Our students will be able to voice the Christian point of view in the social sciences—Economics, History, Geography, Sociology, Psychology, Political Science, Law, Anthropology (Prov.
 14:34; Rom.13).

-- To effectively communicate in every facet of Christian living and service—writing, reading, speaking and thinking (Ex.
+- Our students will be able to effectively communicate in every facet of Christian living and service—writing, reading, speaking and thinking (Ex.
 17:14; Prov.
-29:11; James 3).
+29:11; James 3

-- To know how to research and to reason logically from a biblical perspective (Heb.
+- Our students will know how to research and to reason logically from a Biblical perspective (Heb.
 5:14; Rom.
-12:2).
+12:2)

 Physical / Behavioral Goals